File Retention Policy

 If You Think You’ll Need Your File Later

-If your case may affect future matters — such as civil litigation, immigration, or sentence‑related issues — you should keep and back up the documents we provide to you.
+Your case could affect future matters — such as civil litigation, background checks, immigration, or sentence‑related issues.
+If you think you might want this information for any reason, you should securely store and back up any documents provided.
 Once your file reaches the end of its retention period, it cannot be recovered.

 If you have questions or want guidance about which documents to keep, please reach out.
-Protecting your rights now and in the future is part of our commitment to you.
+Protecting your rights now and in the future is part of the commitment to you.

 CDH Law Office, PLLC